iAbrar/linux-server/README.md

         `grader ALL=(ALL:ALL) ALL`

 3. Create an SSH key pair for grader using the ssh-keygen tool.
+   - Generate a SSH key pair on the local machine:

+    `ssh-keygen`

+   - Place the public key on the server that we want to use:

+    `ssh-copy-id grader@18.194.188.135 -i key_name.pub`

+   - Log into remote server as root user and edit the following file and copy public key content inside:

+    `nano /home/grader/.ssh/authorized_keys`

+   - Now we can log into the remote server through ssh with the following command:

+     `ssh grader@18.194.188.135 -p 2200 -i ~/.ssh/LinuxProject`

+### Prepare to deploy your project:
+1. Configure the local timezone to UTC:

+ `sudo dpkg-reconfigure tzdata`

+ - Hit none above, then UTC.
 1. move clone directory to `/var/www/catalog/catalog/`